abernauer/Cpp_project_work/Accelerated_CPP/chapter_zero/chapterzerodetails.md

 # Definitions and headers:
 Every name in that a C++ program uses must have a corresponding definition.
 The STL defines its names in headers which are accessable through ``` #include ```.
 Names must be defined before they are used i.e. they must follow a ```#include```.
 The ```<iostream>``` header defines the library's input-output facilites.

+# The main function:
+Every C++ program must define exactly one function, named *main*, that returns an *int*.
+The implementation runs the program by calling *main*.
+A zero return from *main* means indicates success; a nonzero return indicates failure.
+In general, functions must inlcude atleast one *return* statement and are not permitted to fall off the end of the function.
+The *main* function is special: It may omit the return: if it does so, the implementation will assume a zero return value.
+However, explicitly including a return from *main* is good practice.

+#